TheJambo/Steam-Profile-Picture-Bot/README.md

 ```
 echo $output
 ```
 This will output the response from the POST request, and can provide insight to errors.
+Also, *-s* can be removed from the curl command to see all of the request data.

 ### Automatic mode
 For automating the profile picture change, *crontab* can be used.
 Sample crontab command: